 Causes are multiple, but in developed countries bleeding is usually secondary to peptic ulcer disease (PUD), erosions, oesophagitis, or varices.

-UGIB results in more than 300,000 hospital admissions annually in the US, with a mortality of 7% to 10%.
-The annual incidence in the UK is 50 to 150 per 100,000, with the highest incidence in socio-economically deprived areas.
+UGIB results in more than 250,000 hospital admissions annually in the US, with a mortality of up to 11%.
+In the UK, UGIB accounts for 70,000 hospital admissions annually, the majority of these being non-variceal in origin, with a mortality of 10%.
 Ordinarily, mortality is secondary to hypovolaemic shock.
 Rapid evaluation, haemodynamic resuscitation, and appropriate pharmacological and endoscopic interventions are the cornerstones of therapy.

 Professor of Medicine

 Division of Gastroenterology

 Huntsman Cancer Institute

 DGA has consulted for Boston Scientific and Merit Medical, which make endoscopic retrograde cholangiopancreatography (ERCP) products.
 He is also an author of references cited in this topic.

 Dr Douglas G. Adler would like to gratefully acknowledge the assistance of Dr Patrick D. Martin.

 PDM declares that he has no competing interests.